Home icon Free Home Survey

 banner logo

 Each decade has put its own stamp on the space where most people kick off their shoes and indulge in a little relaxation.
-So we’ve put together some of the boldest, beautiful and defining vintage bathroom designs over the past 100 years.
+So we’ve put together some of the boldest, beautiful and defining vintage bathroom designs and decorating ideas over the past 100 years.

 1. 1920s